ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-gc-tuning/_index.md

 minutes_to_complete: 45

-who_is_this_for: This Learning Path is for Java developers aiming to optimize application performance on Arm-based servers.
-It is especially valuable for those migrating applications from x86-based to Arm-based instances.
+who_is_this_for: This Learning Path is for Java developers aiming to optimize application performance on Arm-based servers, especially those migrating applications from x86-based to Arm-based instances.

 learning_objectives:
     - Describe the key differences between individual Java Garbage Collectors (GCs).